By IH 06/01 Updated: 16/02 11:21

 GAINSBOROUGH, Impressionism, tapestry and flight and are the focus of exhibitions at Compton Verney Art Gallery this year.

-Into the light: French and British painting from Impressionism to the early 1920s runs until June 10.
+Into the light: French and British painting from Impressionism to the early 1920s runs from March 31 to June 10.

 The era marks a decisive period in the history of European art.
 This exhibition surveys the production of paintings on both sides of the Channel from the 1870s to the early 1920s, revealing connections, allowing a comparison of the artist’s work and seeing how their more spontaneous approach to painting produced stunning depictions of the shifting of light over the landscape.